Clam: Great Britain

 The rocky terrain and pebbly shores of the seacoast that surrounds Great Britain provide ample habitat for shellfish including clams.
-Historically, British cuisine has been more heavily based on beef and dairy products than seafood, although there is evidence going back to before most recorded history of coastal shell middens near Weymouth and present day York.
-70% of the seafood cultivated for aquaculture or commercial harvesting is exported to the continent, though present-day younger populations are eating more of the catch than a generation ago.
+Historically, British cuisine has been more heavily based on beef and dairy products than seafood, although there is evidence going back to before most recorded history of coastal shell middens near Weymouth and present-day York.
+Much of the seafood cultivated for aquaculture or commercial harvesting is exported, and 70% of this goes to the European Union, though present-day younger populations are eating more of the catch than a generation ago.

 Staple favourites of the British public and local scavengers include the razorfish, Ensis siliqua, a slightly smaller cousin of the bamboo clam of eastern North America.
 These can be found for sale in open-air markets like Billingsgate Market in London; they have a similar taste to their North American cousin.
 Cockles, specifically the common cockle, are a staple find on beaches in western Wales and further north in the Dee Estuary.
 The accidentally introduced hard-shell quahog is also found in British waters, mainly those near England, and does see some use in British cuisine.
 The Palourde clam by far is the most common native clam and it is both commercially harvested as well as locally collected, and Spisula solida, a relative of the Atlantic surf clam on the other side of the Atlantic, is seeing increased interest as a food source and aquaculture candidate; it is mainly found in the British Isles in Europe.